How to watch Wimbledon 2026 | Order of play, winners & more info

 The Hill is the name given to a popular area for Grounds Pass ticket holders to sit and watch the action on large screens placed on the outside of No.1 Court.

-During the 1990s, The Hill was known as Henman Hill due to the popularity of then-British number one Tim Henman, with floods of spectators who didn’t have tickets to watch him on Centre Court during semi-finals looking to watch.
+During the 1990s, The Hill was known as Henman Hill due to the popularity of then-British number one Tim Henman, with floods of spectators who didn’t have tickets to watch him on Centre Court during semi-finals looking for a view.

 Later, when Andy Murray rose to prominence and subsequently started winning, The Hill became known as Murray Mound, although many still associate it with the original Henman Hill.